isaac-sim/IsaacLab/docs/source/tutorials/01_assets/index.rst

 =======================

 Having spawned objects in the scene, these tutorials show you how to create physics handles for these objects and interact with them.
-These revolve around the :class:`~omni.isaac.lab.assets.AssetBase` class and its derivatives such as :class:`~omni.isaac.lab.assets.RigidObject` and :class:`~omni.isaac.lab.assets.Articulation`.
+These revolve around the :class:`~isaaclab.assets.AssetBase` class and its derivatives such as :class:`~isaaclab.assets.RigidObject` and :class:`~isaaclab.assets.Articulation`.

 .. toctree::
     :maxdepth: 1